r-lib/ragg/README.md

 ## Installation

-The package is currently under development but will be released on CRAN shortly.
+The package can be installed from CRAN with `install.packages('ragg')` or, if the development version is desired, directly from github:

 ``` r
 # install.packages('devtools')